AntonioMorales97/IV1201/backend/README.md

 **OBS!** This is a REST server, hence no view will be served to the clients here.
 If using without a frontend, use an HTTP client like Postman to the different endpoints in the controllers in the Presentation layer (see section about code structure).

 ### Production setup
 This backend has been deployed to Heroku.
-Heroku will automatically notice the Spring application and that a postgres database is used and take care of everything.
+Heroku will automatically notice the Spring application and that a Postgres database is used and take care of everything.
 Heroku will:
 * Create the ```DATABASE_URL``` environment variable
-* Create a postgres database
+* Create a Postgres database
 * Configure so JPA uses the new database instead of the one configured in ```application.properties```.

 **OBS!** To use migration read the section about migration.
 One example is to create an additional database that represents the old database and set up the needed environment variables.